MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 This optimization requires stack-allocated buffers with constant addresses.
 Heap allocation breaks the optimization, because the compiler can't trace memory operations through dynamic allocations.

+The only legitimate use-case I can think of for this technique is generating lookup tables at compile-time.

 [Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) with `-flto` should allow Clang and GCC to perform these optimizations even when the code is split across several object files.

 # Generic Stack